 Veteran entrepreneurs provide important contributions to the U.S. economy as business owners and as those who have served the nation.
-However, little is known about veteran entrepreneurs, and even less is known about millennial post-9/11 veteran entrepreneurs.
-With declining rates of entrepreneurship across the country, the Small Business Administration seeks to understand the barriers and challenges to entrepreneurship for veteran entrepreneurs.
+However, little has been known about veteran entrepreneurs—and even less about millennial post-9/11 veteran entrepreneurs.
+With declining rates of entrepreneurship across the country, the Small Business Administration sought to understand the barriers and challenges to entrepreneurship for veteran entrepreneurs.

-- Developing and testing hypotheses using descriptive statistics, statistical tests, and logistic regression models
+- Developed and tested hypotheses using descriptive statistics, statistical tests, and logistic regression models

-The project is providing foundational knowledge on millennial post-9/11 veteran entrepreneurs and the barriers they may face in pursuing entrepreneurship.
-Results will include a peer-reviewed manuscript analyzing the characteristics of millennial post-9/11 veteran entrepreneurs compared with other groups and these barriers to entrepreneurship.
+The project provided foundational knowledge on millennial post-9/11 veteran entrepreneurs and the barriers they may face in pursuing entrepreneurship.
+Results included a peer-reviewed manuscript analyzing the characteristics of millennial post-9/11 veteran entrepreneurs compared with other groups and these barriers to entrepreneurship.

 Final report, infographic